 Errors are huge UX problems on their own and it’s not enough to just technically fix them.
 We must design them in a way that protects the user, in which case everything about that message has to come in handy.
 Takeaway, avoid titles like Error 504, Caution!, and all the likes of Uh-oh.

 Language is an infinite design system.
-Whether you are designing for attention, fulfilling a complicated technical task, or just doing it for the love, the way you communicate with the audience of your product defines the success.
-If you could personally deliver a message to your every customer, would it be the same?
+Whether you are designing for attention, fulfilling a complicated technical task, or just doing it for love, the way you communicate with the audience of your product defines success.
+If you could personally deliver a message to every customer, would it be the same?

 The power of words is not in their complexity or simplicity.
 It’s in the motives behind them.
 No word has magic behind it unless backed by a story.
 If the matter is empty, the manner won’t suffice.
 And if the manner is weak and deceitful, the matter will suffer.
 It is about writing, but more it is about the experience that this writing accompanies, which goes beyond copy.
 That’s how we turn from copywriters into UX writers.